awesomeWM/awesome/docs/02-contributing.md

 ## Style

-If you intend to patch and contribute to awesome, please respect the following guidelines.
+If you intend to patch and contribute to Awesome, please respect the following guidelines.

 Imitate the existing code style.
 For concrete rules: